rene0/dcf77pi/README.md

 * -f filename: read from filename instead of the GPIO pin.
 If used, output is generated in report mode.
 Otherwise, interactive mode is used, with useable keys shown at the bottom of the screen.
+The backspace key can be used to correct the last typed character of the input text.

 Allowed parameters for readpin are: